K-Tett/infection_cluster_detection/README.md

 ## Design Decisions and Trade-offs
 ### Why this design choice?
 - Graph nodes are color-coded to indicate the contact window.
-- Graph nodes force against each other shows the significance between each other.
+- Spatial clustering is easy to understand which capture basic link.
+- Postgres server to provide ACID compliance for medical data.

 ### Trade off
-- direct contact cluster is simplified approach and couldn't indicate how each individual interact with each other, directly or indirectly.
+- Direct contact cluster is simplified approach and couldn't indicate how each individual interact with each other, directly or indirectly.
 - Pathogens can travel either airborne or need direct contact, which this cluster method didn't show how significant the location is.
 - Non-patient may be the patient-zero.
+- Currently, the risk factor is calculated with how many connections a patient has contacted with in the time window.
+- Direction of infection: We don't know who spread infection to whom?
+- It needs to compare with every other patient which increase the computation complexity.
+- Missing link to the equation would break the clustering and causes us to mistake two different clusters to be low risk or significance.
+- REST endpoints is fast for small request, but larger dataset upload or request will timeout the system.
+    - Celery with Redis could be a next step
+- Currently, we save everything in memory to show the data on table, list and the graph.
+It is not efficient when scale up.

-## Roadmap
+# Roadmap
-- StEP model: add proximity model instead of direct contact to form a cluster
+- [ ] StEP model: add proximity model instead of direct contact to form a cluster
+- [ ] Improve algorithm: add how many days has the person contact to specific group of patients and color code them to show how much risk they are in.
+We can create a risk dictionary for each location if smaller area, then the chance of contact is higher than a wide space.
+- [ ] A greedy algorithm with Louvain method: provide the graph maximum density of high-weight links in a cluster and minimize the links with other clusters.
+This will ignore false postive links.
+- [ ] Analyze before clustering: identify source or patient zero and trace the link as the patient zero will be the most crucial point of outbreak and most risky to spread further.
-- Interactive timeline and curve like CATHAI
+- [ ] Interactive timeline and curve like CATHAI
-- Early warning system based on the use of anitbiotircs (Fan et al. paper)
+- [ ] Early warning system based on the use of anitbiotircs (Fan et al. paper)
-- GraphRAG: add guidelines or related documents to formulate the best course of actions for clinician if we found a big or small cluster of potential infection.
+- [ ] GraphRAG: add guidelines or related documents to formulate the best course of actions for clinician if we found a big or small cluster of potential infection.
-- LLM API: GPT-5 nano from OpenAI or Gemini 2.5 Flash from Google as first line LLM before fall back to local LLM and fallback to mock response.
+- [ ] LLM API: GPT-5 nano from OpenAI or Gemini 2.5 Flash from Google as first line LLM before fall back to local LLM and fallback to mock response.
-- LLM analyzer improvement: highlights clusters when providing an answer to the prompt
+- [ ] LLM analyzer improvement: highlights clusters when providing an answer to the prompt
-- Parquet file conversion
+- [ ] Parquet file conversion
-- LLM analyzer: add the LLM analyzer on the sidebar with working LLM
+- [ ] LLM analyzer: add the LLM analyzer on the sidebar with working LLM
-- UXUI improvements: circle around the cluster to identify the clusters ID when zoom out. group the clusters that is high risk or low risk in their own bigger circles.
+- [ ] UXUI improvements: circle around the cluster to identify the clusters ID when zoom out. group the clusters that is high risk or low risk in their own bigger circles.
+Histogram and timeline to show the contact events over time.
-- Proper DevOps implementation: run frontend, backend and database in containers.
+- [ ] Proper DevOps implementation: run frontend, backend and database in containers.

 ## Additional Resources